samdevega/samdevega.github.io/src/content/posts/en/end-to-end-testing-in-the-continuous-integration-workflow.md

     - if: '$CI_COMMIT_BRANCH =~ /^feature-|^main$/'
 ```

-This will create an stage called `e2e` in our pipeline with a job that runs these three scripts every time we push a commit to a branch with the pattern `feature-*` or to the `main` branch (useful when performing a merge).
+This will create a stage called `e2e` in our pipeline with a job that runs these three scripts every time we push a commit to a branch with the pattern `feature-*` or to the `main` branch (useful when performing a merge).
 The second script will run the Cypress container, which will run our E2E test.
 If the test fails, the job in the `e2e` stage will fail too, preventing us from moving into the deployment stage and will protect the environment.

 For more information about GitLab CI/CD, we can visit its <a href="https://docs.gitlab.com/ee/ci/" target="_blank">official documentation</a>.